keredson/DKO/README.md

 Java had this".
 (I had spent the previous six years as a corporate Java developer) But I quickly fell in love with Python, so I never pursued it.
-Then in 2010 I was thrown back into the Java world when I started at [REDACTED].
-I was appalled by our internal use of Hibernate (35k lines of XML config files alone!), so I implemented DKO as an external open-source project to prove out the concept.
-It worked, I brought it in, and it has been in widespread internal use for greater than two years now.
+Then in 2010 I was thrown back into the Java world when I started at Two Sigma Investments.
+I was appalled by our internal use/abuse of Hibernate (horribly inefficient at our scale), so I implemented DKO as an external open-source project to prove out the concept.
+It worked, I brought it in, and it has been in widespread internal use since.
 It powers hundreds of daily production-critical jobs and processes, the vast majority *not* written by me (and without any sort of internal mandate for its use), and is the preferred go-to API for database access in the office by developers and data analysts alike.